 Read: What Are Block Explorers?

-Homescreen
+Homescreen of Etherscan

-The Etherscan landing page offers a broad overview of the Ethereum network.
+The Etherscan homepage offers a broad overview of the Ethereum network.
 The landing page contains information about the price of ETH, median gas price, as well as transactions and hash rates.
 This page can be a good resource for high-level network information, however the power of Etherscan lies in the ability to analyse individual wallets and tokens.

 Address Page